mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.1/index.md

 ---
 DC/OS&trade; 2.1.1 was released on 27 August, 2020.

+WARNING: The DC/OS 2.2 release includes an issue that changes the name of the 'libnetwork' certificate which causes its bootstrap to restart Docker and workloads, if you upgrade from 2.1.x.
+Because of this, we recommend you do not upgrade, and wait for a patch.

 [button color="light" href="https://downloads.dcos.io/dcos/stable/2.1.1/dcos_generate_config.sh"]Download DC/OS Open Source[/button]

 [button color="purple" href="https://downloads.mesosphere.com/dcos-enterprise/stable/2.1.1/dcos_generate_config.ee.sh"]Download DC/OS Enterprise* [/button]